kezhaozhang/kezhaozhang.GitHub.io/_posts/2022-12-29-ols-vs-nnet.md

    </center>
   <center>
   <figurecaption>
     Figure 2.
 RMSE and R<sup>2</sup> for various amounts of noises.
 The dots are the mean of the 5-fold cross-validations, and the vertical bars represent a 95% interval.
-The neural network outperforms the linear model when noise is low (noise &lt 1) but becomes worse than the linear model when noise is high (&gt 1).
+The neural network outperforms the linear model when noise is low (noise <1) but becomes worse than the linear model when noise is high (>1).
   </figurecaption>
   </center>
 </figure>